 Much, but not all, of the data comes from "Report of Army Small Boat Construction, 1 July 1940 to 31 May 1945" and " U.S..
 Army Ships and Watercraft of World War II".
 Another extensively used source was "Crash Boats" by Dave Linley & Terry Holham.
 Additional data came from Tim Colton and George Schneider, both of whom have extensive records of the boats.
 Two 94 ft. prototype boats were built in 1955 or 56, but the program was dropped.
 The 83-foot boats were a pre-war design.

 * 72' boats pre-WWII boats, 15' beam.
 One each was Located at MacDill (FL), Bolling Field (DC), and Bermuda.

 ** 83' boats, design #203, is not a Coast Guard design.
 There was a USCG design 83' boat, of which about 230 were built, but it looks very different, see the 83' Album in Photos & Missions to visually compare the designs abd access more information.
-The vast majority of the boats went to the Coast Guard and in their revised numbering sytem they credit themslves with the design.
+The vast majority of all 83' boats went to the Coast Guard .
 Some USCG #s overlap rescue boat numbers.
 Some sources show them as 84' Boats.